 1. Accept your feelings.

-The worst thing that you could do after a breakup is to suppress your feelings.
+The worst thing you can do after a breakup is to suppress your feelings.
 Remember that it is normal for you to experience rejection, anger, sadness, regret, fear, frustration, or shame after a breakup.
 Process your feelings and give them free rein.
 In other words, cry your heart out, wallow in self-pity, or yell at the wall.

 2. Cut off all ties with your ex.